Article: What's going on with the new NSW e-bike regulations?

 It also doesn't address the proliferation of e-motorbikes masquerading as e-bikes - particularly the "fat tyre" bikes that are often not speed limited, have throttles that go over 6km/h, and have motors far in excess of 250W (often 1000W).

-What negative consequences will this change have?
+What negative consequences will the electrical certification requirements have?

 Many of the brands that produce safe e-bikes (e.g. those that use Bosch systems) have decided that some models aren't sold in sufficient quantities to warrant the expense of certification, and so instead they'll be withdrawing these perfectly safe bikes from sale in NSW.
 This particularly applies to last-season bikes which the brands have projected they won't sell enough of.